bphillips201/mobile-flashcards/README.md

 ## UdaciCards - Udacity React Developer Course - Project 3

 This is the third and final assessment project for Udacity's React Developer course, developed by React Training.
+Tested on Android and iOS.
+Optimized for Android.

 ## Installation